-Readers Question: What is the difference between short run aggregate supply and Long Run aggregate Supply?
+Readers Question: What is the difference between short run aggregate supply SRAS and Long run aggregate Supply LRAS?

-The Long Run Aggregate Supply curve is determined by all factors of production – size of workforce, size of capital stock, levels of education and labour productivity.
+The Long Run Aggregate Supply curve (LRAS) is determined by all factors of production – size of the workforce, size of capital stock, levels of education and labour productivity.

-If there was an increase in investment or growth in size of labour force this would shift the LRAS curve to the right.
+If there was an increase in investment or growth in the size of the labour force this would shift the LRAS curve to the right.

 Keynesian view of LRAS